openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Whenever TLS is used, a TLS server certificate check MUST be performed, per [@!RFC6125].

-## Token Binding

-The usage of DPoP [@!RFC9449] or MTLS [@!RFC8705] is RECOMMENDED for the detection of replay attacks with access and refresh tokens.

 # Implementation Considerations

 ## Claim-based Binding of the Credential to the End-User possessing the Credential {#claim-based-binding}